 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-The School of Social & Political Science is in the University's Central Area with easy access to the University's library and computer facilities.
+The School of Social and Political Science is in the University's Central Area with easy access to the University's library and computer facilities.